Raynes/bultitude/README.markdown

 New features have been added to tools.namespace recently, and when I get some time I'll see about porting them over.

+## Maintainer

+The original author [Raynes](https://github.com/Raynes/) died in 2016.

+[Timo Freiberg](https://github.com/timofreiberg) will try to keep this fork up to date and running.